Is your London IT department ready for GDPR?

 GDPR and Information Technology

 It has been said that there simply isn't enough available information on the likely impacts of GDPR on IT departments.
 GDPR will replace current data protection legislation and comes into effect on 25 May 2018.
-GDPR will protect the personal privacy of EU individuals, as well as provide a framework which helps to limit damages caused by the loss or theft of data.
-Businesses illustrating non-compliance with the legislation will face hefty fines, so it's in your best interests to prepare sufficiently.
+GDPR will protect the personal privacy of EU individuals, as well as provide a framework that helps to limit damages caused by the loss or theft of data.
+Businesses illustrating non-compliance with the legislation will face hefty fines, so it's in your best interest to prepare sufficiently.

 All organisations will need to make substantial changes to hardware and software in order to comply with GDPR, as well as implementing change to business systems and employee skills.
 The ways in which companies gather, store, protect and use personal data will all need to change, alongside methods for the disposal of personal data.
-Use of the term "personal data" is very broad, as it also applies to information held on staff, suppliers and, indeed, any EU citizen.
+The use of the term "personal data" is very broad, as it also applies to information held on staff, suppliers and, indeed, any EU citizen.
 Even something as basic as an email address is classified as personal data.

 Some people may feel that Brexit will reduce or invalidate any need to comply with GDPR.
 This is not the case, it remains to be seen what, if any, alterations the UK Government will enact to GDPR legislation at the time of the official exit from the EU.
 Until such time, the provisions of GDPR will be in force, so it's in the interests of every UK business to prepare thoroughly for the new EU data protection laws.